 through a long detour

 However, for unknown reasons, the research team was not able to reproduce isomaltodextrin using the same enzyme after many experiments.
-In addition, this microorganism became very viscous during cultivation, which was unsuitable for industrial use.
+In addition, this microorganism formed a very viscous solution during cultivation, which was unsuitable for industrial use.
 For approximately two years, the development team search for a solution for these problems.
 In 2006, Hayashibara decided to break the development impasse and replaced the original team with new scientists.

 Dr. Hikaru Watanabe, the researcher who discovered